eobardthawne21p/veri-datalog/verus/lcf/README.md

 ## Term

-Term types have 2 variants:
+Term types are enums that have 2 variants:
 1. Const(Const)
 2. Var(String)